 Before the COVID-19 pandemic, fewer than half of US adults received recommended immunizations, including shingles.
 With the onset of the pandemic, these immunization rates dropped even more dramatically.
 During this time of the ongoing pandemic and routine vaccination decline, the FDA approved a newly indicated patient population for shingles vaccination—our patients with immunocompromise.
 For many years, we have lived in the limbo of avoiding shingles vaccines in our patients who are immunocompromised for fear of provoking a disseminated herpes zoster infection while also leaving them vulnerable to developing this complication and more without the vaccine.
 The prescribing information for zoster vaccine live, which is no longer available in the United States as of November 2020, specifically warned against administration to patients with weakened immune systems (either due to a medical condition or immunosuppressive therapy).
 Given the poor rates of routine vaccination in adults before the pandemic and now the public response to COVID-19 vaccination, we don’t know if this newly indicated group will embrace the shingles vaccination.

 In July 2021, the recombinant zoster vaccine (RZV) received FDA approval to be administered in patients with immunocompromise.
 This expanded indication includes any adult aged 18 years or older who is or will be at an increased risk for developing shingles due to immunodeficiency or treatment with immunosuppressive therapy.
 Of interest, it is recommended that patients with immunocompromise be administered their 2 doses of RZV 1-2 months apart (based on how the vaccine was studied in this population), rather than the 2-6–month spacing recommended for immunocompetent patients aged 50 years or older.
-This expanded indication is new enough that the CDC’s Advisory Committee on Immunization Practices has not yet updated their recommendations for RZV to include immunocompromised patients, but the recommendation is likely forthcoming.
+The CDC’s Advisory Committee on Immunization Practices voted to approve the recommendation for RZV to include immunocompromised patients in October 2021.

 Ensuring Vaccination in This Newly Indicated Population